USSR anti-religious campaign (1928–1941): Notable atrocities and victims

-As a result of the secrecy of the campaign, detailed and systematic information of all of the activities carried out by the state is not existent, as a result of this the information known about the victims and actions of this campaign is limited.
+As a result of the secrecy of the campaign, detailed and systematic information of all of the activities carried out by the state is not existent, as a result of this, the information known about the victims and actions of this campaign is limited.
 However, there were a number of notable incidents that were largely recorded by the church.

 Father Arkadii Ostal'sky was accused in 1922 of inciting the masses against the state.
-At his trial every witness refuted the charge, and the prosecution then argued that this number of witnesses was proof that the bishop was very popular and because he preached religion, which was harmful to the Soviet state, he ought to be condemned.
+At his trial every witness refuted the charge, and the prosecution then argued that this number of witnesses was proof that the bishop was popular and because he preached religion, which was harmful to the Soviet state, he ought to be condemned.
 He was sentenced to death, but this was commuted to ten years hard labour.
 After he returned early he was consecrated a bishop, but was then arrested and exiled to Solovki in 1931.
 He returned again in 1934 and then went into hiding, but he was caught and sent to another concentration camp.
 He was released shortly before the war broke out and was told by his camp administrator that he could have safety and job security if he agreed to remain in the area of the camps and give up the priesthood.
 He refused, and was then re-arrested and disappeared.

 Bishop Alexander (Petrovsky) was consecrated in 1932 and appointed to Kharkiv by Sergii.
 In 1939 he was arrested without charge and he soon died in prison thereafter (it is unknown if this was a natural death or not).
 Afterwards the authorities decided to close the last functioning church in Kharkiv; this was carried out during Lent 1941 when the church was ordered to pay a tax of 125,000 roubles (the average annual wage at the time was 4,000 roubles).
 The money was collected and submitted, but the church was still shut down before Easter.
 At Easter a crowd of 8,000 people reportedly participated in a service carried out in the square in front of the church around priests dressed in civilian clothes and impromptu sang the hymn "Glory to Thy Passion, O Lord!"
 The same was repeated at the Easter Sunday service with an even larger crowd.

 Metropolitan Konstantin (D'iakov) of Kiev was arrested in 1937 and shot in prison without trial twelve days later.

 Metropolitan Pimen (Pegov) of Kharkov was hated by the communists for his success in resisting the local Renovationists; he was arrested on trumped-up charges of contacts with foreign diplomats and he died in prison in 1933.